asharirfan/website-file-changes-monitor/readme.txt

 === Manually ===

-1. Download the plugin from the [WordPress plugins repository](https://wordpress.org/plugins/website-files-monitor/)
+1. Download the plugin from the [WordPress plugins repository](https://wordpress.org/plugins/website-file-changes-monitor/)
-1. Unzip the zip file and upload the `website-files-monitor` folder to the `/wp-content/plugins/` directory
+1. Unzip the zip file and upload the `website-file-changes-monitor` folder to the `/wp-content/plugins/` directory
 1. Activate the Website File Changes Monitor plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==